nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 2. Will this function allow you to receive any type of message, for example, a number or a string?

-**Instruction:** First, you will start by programming micro:bits to receive a number.
-Download *SendNumberOrString.hex* in this folder into your sender micro:bit.
-This sender program uses the radio group 0 to broadcast and sends a number between 0 and 9, whenever button A is pressed.
-Program your micro:bit to receive and display a number.
-Test your program using the sender micro:bit.
+**Instruction:** First, you will program your micro:bit to receive a message.
+Download *SendNumberOrString.hex* in the code/ folder into your sender micro:bit.
+This sender program uses the radio group 0 to broadcast.
+It sends sends a number between 0 and 9, whenever button A is pressed and, it sends a string, whenever button B is pressed.

-Second, you will program your micro:bit to receive a string.
-For this use the same program *SendNumberOrString.hex*.
-This program sends a string,
-whenever button B is pressed.
 Program your micro:bit to receive and display this string.
 Test your program using the sender micro:bit.
-What did you receive?

 ### Task 3: Send a broadcast message